yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

 11. On the Migration Wizard **Configure migration settings** tab, enter the following configuration:

-    - **Network share location**: Populate this field with the path to the SMB network share you created previously by entering \\SQL2008-<inject key="Suffix" />\dms-backups.
+    - **Network share location**: Populate this field with the path to the SMB network share you created previously by entering \\SQL2008-SUFFIX\dms-backups.
     - **Windows User Azure Database Migration Service impersonates to upload files to Azure Storage**: Enter SQL2008-<inject key="Suffix" />\sqlmiuser.
     - **Password**: Enter `Password.1234567890`
     - **Subscription containing storage account**: Select the subscription you are using for this hands-on lab.